-Given the way in which the relevant market for Broadband Access is defined and delineated, Telenor has a market share of over 49 per cent.
+Given the way in which the relevant market for Broadband Access is defined and delineated, Telenor has a market share of 49 per cent, measured by number of accesses.
 This is a decline of ten percentage points compared to the previous analysis.
+Despite this decline, the market share assessment indicates that Telenor still has significant marked power in the Broadband Access market.